Deer management methods

 • be aware that any deer that depend on the fenced-off area must be culled

-• identify and minimise any negative impacts – approval of and financial support for fencing will depend on this
+• identify and minimise any negative impacts – approval of and financial support for fencing will depend on this.

-View guidance on fencing on our Best Practice Guides website.
+View Best Practice guidance on fencing

 Land managers can also use the guidance below to help decide upon the best deer management option for a landholding.